 How far is Neuschwanstein Castle from Munich?

 The distance from Munich to Neuschwanstein Castle is approximately 80 miles (130 km).
 Therefore, it can take anywhere from 2-3.5 hours to make the trip one way.
 Neuschwanstein Castle sits on a hill above the village of Hohenschwangau, in southwest Bavaria.
 So, you’ll be traveling almost to the Austrian border and back!
-With this in mind, we highly suggest planning to spend a whole day visiting this fairytale castle from Munich.
+With this in mind, we highly suggest planning to spend a whole day visiting this fairytale castle in Germany.
 Some tourists try to squeeze this trip into a half-day experience, but we think that’s way too stressful and rushed!

 Pro tip: The correct pronunciation of “Neuschwanstein” sounds like “noysh-vaan-stine.”